The Library does not accept donations. For more information including details on a few exceptions see our Collection Development Strategy.

 Library collection is a discovery tool for UNSW Library’s print and online collections.

-High Use Collection items, exam papers, books, journals and journal articles, maps, music and DVDs are included in the Library collection search.
+High Use Collection items, books, journals and journal articles, maps, music and DVDs are included in the Library collection search.

 For more information, watch Smart searching.